-- To provide information on the Code to parents/carers. - To support the bus operator in implementing consequences for school students who breach the Code which can include refusal of travel.

-- To collaborate with bus operators and parents/carers in relation to their students' behaviour on buses. - To ensure a suitable level of supervision at school bus collection points, where appropriate. - To reinforce with students the need for safe and responsible behaviour on buses and the expectation that a fare is paid.
+- To provide information on the Code to parents/carers. - To support the bus operator in implementing consequences for school students who breach the Code. - To collaborate with bus operators and parents/carers in relation to their students' behaviour on buses. - To ensure a suitable level of supervision at school bus collection points, where appropriate. - To reinforce with students the need for safe and responsible behaviour on buses.